dawsonjon/OpenXcvr/README.md

 The Tayloe mixer uses a square wave local oscillator and is therefore sensitive not only to the tuned frequency but also to odd harmonics, the strongest being the third harmonic (3x the tuned frequency).
 To prevent signals at the harmonic frequencies interfering with the signal of interest, a bandpass filter is placed in front of the receiver.

 The entire HF spectrum is broken down into a number of bands each with a separate band pass filter.
 To prevent the third (and higher harmonics) from being received, the high cut-off frequency must not be greater than the 3x the lower cut-off frequency.
-In the real world, filters roll off slowly, so we ideally to allow some extra margin say 2x the lower cutoff frequency.
+In the real world, filters roll off slowly, so we ideally to allow some extra margin say 2x the lower cut-off frequency.

 Using this approach, we can cover the whole HF spectrum from 3MHz to 30MHz with only four filters.

 Band | f1 (MHz) |  f2 (MHz)
 -|-|-
 0 | 16 | 30
 1 | 8 | 16